 There’s a forum thread at Volley Talk on the subject of the influence of blocking on results.
-It was motivated by a blog post which suggests blocking may not be that important.
-Specifically, blocking is said to be the facet of the game least correlated to wins and losses.
-The 2012 University of Oregon women’s team is used as a prime example.
-That team played in the NCAA Division I national championship game, but actually was at or near the bottom of the Pac-12 conference in blocks per set during the regular season.
+A blog post which suggests blocking may not be that important motivated it.
+Specifically, blocking is said to be the facet of the game least correlated to wins and losses (my own research suggests it’s second least).
+The post offers the 2012 University of Oregon women’s team as a prime example.
+That team played in the NCAA Division I national championship game, but actually was at or near the bottom of the PAC-12 conference in blocks per set during the regular season.
 Clearly, blocking isn’t all that important!

 Blocking is not just about blocks

 Of course the big issue with this discussion is that blocking isn’t just about blocks which score points.
 It is also about forcing hitters to change shots.
 It’s about funneling balls toward our best defenders.
 And it’s especially about slowing down hard hit balls.
-Unfortunately, it’s quite hard to objectively measure those sorts of things directly.
+Unfortunately, it’s quite hard to objectively measure those sorts of things directly with standard statistics.
 We can only get there indirectly by looking at opponent hitting percentages and things like that.

 What we can do, though, is ask the question what would happen if we don’t block at all.
-Once one reaches a sufficiently high level where attacking players hit hard and/or accurately enough to overwhelm the defense it clearly becomes the case that blocking is very important.
-Even a weak block is generally better than no block at all from this point onwards.
+Once one reaches a sufficiently high level where attacking players hit hard and/or accurately enough to overwhelm the defense, it clearly becomes the case that blocking is very important.
+Even a weak block is generally better than no block at all from this point onward.

 Blocking because that’s what you’re supposed to do

-That said, below that point where offense overwhelms defense in the absence of a block, it is quite legitimate to ask whether blocking is worthwhile.
-We as coaches – and by extension our players – often get caught up in the feeling like we have to do things a certain way regardless of the situation.
+That said, below the point where offense overwhelms defense in the absence of a block, it is quite legitimate to ask whether blocking is worthwhile.
+We as coaches – and by extension our players – often feel like we have to do things a certain way regardless of the situation.
 This is another element of the discussion in Using 2-touch games to challenge your players in terms of being able to be effective vs. doing things the “right” way.

-So at what point do we want players blocking – singly or doubly?
+So at what point do we want players blocking – singly or doubly (or triply)?
 Should we always have players block in a developmental context?